public-transport/hafas-client/readme.md

 ## Background

-There's [a company called HaCon](https://hacon.de) that sells [a public transport management system called HAFAS](https://de.wikipedia.org/wiki/HAFAS).
-It is [used by companies all over Europe](https://gist.github.com/derhuerst/2b7ed83bfa5f115125a5) to serve routing and departure information for apps.
-All those endpoints are similar, with the same terms and API routes, but have slightly different options, filters and sets of enabled features.
+[A company called HaCon](https://hacon.de) sells [a public transport management system called HAFAS](https://de.wikipedia.org/wiki/HAFAS).
+It is [used by public transport providers across Europe](https://gist.github.com/derhuerst/2b7ed83bfa5f115125a5) to provide routing and departure information to their customers.

-`hafas-client` contains all logic for communicating with these, as well as serialising from and parsing to [*Friendly Public Transport Format (FPTF)* `1.2.0`](https://github.com/public-transport/friendly-public-transport-format/blob/1.2.0/spec/readme.md).
-Endpoint-specific customisations (called *profiles* here) increase the quality of the returned data.
+Most customers get their own, **separate HAFAS deployments**; They all use the same terminology and API calls, but have slightly different versions, configurations and sets of enabled features.
+Using [endpoint-specific customisations that we call *profiles*](p), **`hafas-client` abstracts most of these differences away, and supports additional features in some cases**.
+Check the [*supported networks/endpoints* list](#supported-networksendpoints) for more info.

+*Note:* Currently, **`hafas-client` only supports "mobile API" endpoints**, which are designed for and used by the respective official mobile app(s); These endpoints almost always have `mgate.exe` in the URL.
+This library *does not* support "open API" endpoints (often they have `rest-proxy` or `openapi` in the URL) yet, but [#134](https://github.com/public-transport/hafas-client/pull/134) contains work in progress.

+Strictly speaking, permission is necessary to use `hafas-client` with a HAFAS "mobile" endpoint.
+It merely tries to remove the *technical* barrier of accessing the data, in order to kick-start an ecosystem or apps and services that would eventually rely on [*openly available* data](https://opendatahandbook.org/solutions/en/Public-Transport-Data/).

 ## Installing